This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 If you never test your backups, there’s a good chance they don’t work.
 Ensure that the step-by-step process of how

-to restore from a backup is documented, so your team doesn’t have to figure the process out in the middle of a
+to restore from a backup is documented, so your team doesn’t have to figure out the process in the middle of a

-everything works as expected (e.g., the queries against the backup return the same data as the primary).
+checks that everything works as expected (e.g., the queries against the backup return the same data as the primary).

 Protect your backups